RolandSall/Software-Concepts/README.md

-This repository will be designed into multiple sub-directories that covers a wide variety of subjects that falls under the hat of a good software engineer toolkit.
+This repository will be designed into multiple sub-directories that cover a wide variety of subjects that falls under the hat of a good software engineer toolkit.